Parker-Hannifin Corp at Robert W Baird Global Industrial Confere

 Mircea Dobre - Robert W. Baird & Co.
-Incorporated, Research Division - Associate Director of Research and Senior Research Analyst
+Incorporated, Research Division - Senior Research Analyst

-Okay.
-Good morning, everyone.
+All right.
+Good afternoon, everyone.
 Thank you for joining us.
 My name is Mig Dobre.
-I'm the Baird analyst covering diversified industrials and machinery, which includes Parker-Hannifin.
-It is my pleasure to host Parker-Hannifin at our industrial conference today.
-As you probably know, Parker is the global leader in industrial and aerospace motion control technologies with very diversified set of products.

-To update us on Parker's current strategy, we're joined today by Chief Executive Officer, Tom Williams.
-Tom, welcome.
-I know you have some prepared remarks, so I'll turn the floor over to you, and then we'll do some Q&A.
+I'm the Baird analyst covering machinery and diversified industrials, which include Parker-Hannifin.
+As all of you know, Parker-Hannifin is the global leader in industrial and aerospace motion process control and materials technology as well as filtration.
+To update us on Parker's current strategy and opportunities, we are joined by Tom Williams, CEO.
+I know Tom has got some brief prepared remarks, after which we're going to do some Q&A. So Tom, the floor is yours.

 Thomas L. Williams - Parker-Hannifin Corporation - Chairman & CEO